acrylian/flickrfeed/README.md

 ## Installation

-Place the file `flickrfeed.php` into your `/plugins` folder, enable it and set the plugin options.
+Place the file `flickrfeed.php` to your `/plugins` folder, enable it and set the plugin options.

 Add `flickrFeed::printFeed(4);` to your theme where you want to display the latest images.